anurag708989/recon_methodology/README.md

 ```
 aws s3 ls s3://flaws.cloud --region us-west-2 --no-sign-request
 ```
----> acess to aws users only
+---> access to aws users only
 aws should be configured
 command  to set configuration:
 ```